bhoptee/trueman-chiro/src/pages/index.md

       - type: feature_item
         content: >-
-          PARKING - The Invictus Fitness Centre (IFC) in which The Vantage Clinic is located is having it's roof changed.
-This is due to recurrent issues with leaks & temperature control (too cold in the winter, too hot in the summer).
+          PARKING - The Invictus Fitness Centre (IFC) in which The Vantage Clinic is located is having it's roof changed, due to recurrent issues with leaks & temperature control.

-          As a result the parking at IFC will not be available for the 4-6 weeks of this process whilst construction equipment is located there.
+          As a result the parking at IFC will not be available for the 4-6 weeks of this process whilst construction equipment is in place.
 This process starts 20th April & if running 6 weeks aims to end on 1st June.
-Click here for alternative parking locations.
+Click for
+        actions:
+          - new_window: true
+            type: action
+            url: /parking/
+            label: Alternative parking
   - type: section_features
     title: ""
     section_id: ""